If you’ve been diagnosed with hypothyroidism or you suspect you have hypothyroidism then this is the post for you.

 Reverse T3 is another tool that you can use to help understand what is happening with thyroid conversion in peripheral tissues but also a way to understand metabolic function.

-Studies indicate that higher serum levels of reverse T3 may be correlated with a reduction in basal metabolic rate and thus how much calories you burn at rest.
+Studies indicate that higher serum levels of reverse T3 may be correlated with a reduction in basal metabolic rate (37) and thus how many calories you burn at rest.

 This is very important for those patients who may not have overt hypothyroidism but struggle with the ability to lose weight.